Waste and recycling

 • Request Book Rescuer boxes from the Porters (Portering - choose the option ‘Provide Book Donation boxes’ in the description)

-• Fill the boxes to capacity and seal them
+• Fill the boxes to capacity and seal them with duct tape

-Request the Porters to collect the boxes
+Request the Porters to collect the boxes.

-Confidential Waste
+Confidential waste

 What counts as confidential waste?

-• Financial information
+• Personal contact information

 Not confidential?
-Then put the papers into your nearest Paper or Dry Mixed Recycling Bin.
+Then put the papers into your nearest paper or dry mixed recycling bin.

 How to dispose of confidential waste at LSE

 • Complete a porter request form for confidential waste bags.
 Choose the ‘deliver confidential waste bags’ option.
+If you are disposing of CDs, ID cards, DVDs etc. the sacks need to have 'PLASTICS' or 'MEDIA' written on the sack.

-• Close the bags once the bags are two-thirds full
+• Close the bags once the bags are two-thirds full.

 • Complete the porter request form for the bags to be collected by the porters, by choosing the ‘collect confidential waste’ option on the form.
 Remember sacks must be locked overnight in a cupboard or in a secure bin.